 Step on board a Keralan houseboat – or kettuvallam – for a morning cruise around the backwaters, stopping at villages to explore.
 These giant craft were once used for transporting all manner of goods – rice, spices and passengers.
 Traditionally made of wood and coir rope – not a single nail is used in their construction – and coated with a resin made from boiled cashew-nut shells, many are still powered by a skilful chap equipped only with a long, stout bamboo pole.
 Today they are fitted out inside for the comfort of their passengers and equipped with all mod-cons.
 Relax, enjoy this extraordinary experience with lunch included on board, and absorb the magic of the Keralan backwaters.
 B, L, D

 Day 14 Kumarakom-Kochi

-Depart for Kochi on the Arabian Sea for a two-night stay at the the locally rated 4-star Crowne Plaza Kochi (4Q).
+Depart for Kochi on the Arabian Sea (40 miles, 90 minutes) for a two-night stay at the the 4-star Crowne Plaza Kochi (4Q).

 Tonight you'll be treated to a traditional Kathakali dance performance.
 This stylised form of dance-drama dates back to the 17th century, actors train for long years to perfect the specialist dance and acting techniques.
 Expect elaborate face make-up and dazzling costumes!
 B, D